Gemma Hallett: Entrepreneur

-Gemma has big plans going forward and in a recent interview she was asked ‘What can we expect from miFuture in 2021?’
+Hallett has big plans going forward and in a recent interview she was asked ‘What can we expect from miFuture in 2021?’
 She replied “We are going hard on skills, for sure.
 Really pushing boundaries on ways we can leverage a young persons skillset to match them to local sector needs.
 All through mobile gamification.
 It’s not been done before and it’ll be a game changer”.

 And was also asked ‘So what’s beyond 2021 for miFuture?’
 She replied “Pushing more boundaries for sure, we are beginning to explore space in alternative education.
 And we are joining forces with other global projects to tackle issues #GenZ feel passionate about; Climate Crisis and Youth & LGBTQ+ Youth Homelessness”.